-Children’s ministry at St Dunstans is called Sunday Club and is designed for children of primary school age (from 4+ to 10 years of age).
+Children’s ministry at St Dunstans is called Sunday Club and is designed for children of nursery and primary school age (from 3 to 11 years of age).
 We love to have new members and would be very happy to meet you.
 So do come along and give us a try!
-Sunday Club meets on a Sunday morning at 10:45 (except for the first Sunday in the month).
+Sunday Club meets on a Sunday morning at 9:00am and 10:45am (except for the first Sunday in the month).

-We follow the Scripture Union programme called ‘Light’, to teach our children.
-These materials provide our teachers with the flexibility to bring their own skill sets for the children’s enjoyment and learning.
+We use material from Urban Saints to teach our children.
+The material provides our teachers with the flexibility to bring their own skill sets for the children’s enjoyment and learning.

 Sunday Club is a God-centred place where our children can make friends, have fun and find their faith through ‘age-appropriate’ activities.